On the Approximation of Unbounded Convex Sets by Polyhedra: Preliminaries

 \section{Preliminaries}

 Throughout this article we denote by $\cl C$, $\interior C$, $\recc C$, $\conv C$, and $\cone C$ the closure, interior, recession cone, convex hull and conical hull of a set $C$, respectively.
 A compact convex set with nonempty interior is called a \textit{convex body}.
 The Euclidean ball with radius $r$ centered at a point~${c \in \R^n}$ is denoted by~$B_r(c)$.
 A point $c$ of a convex set $C$ is called an \emph{extreme point} of $C$, if $C \setminus\{c\}$ is convex.
+The set of extreme points of $C$ is denoted by $\ext C$.
 Extreme points are exactly the points of $C$ that cannot be written as a proper convex combination of elements of $C$ \cite[p.~162]{Roc70}.
 For finite sets $V, D \subseteq \R^n$, the set

 is called a \emph{polyhedron}.
 The plus sign denotes Minkowski addition.
 The sets $V,D$ in \eqref{vrep} are called a \emph{$V$-representation} of $P$ as it is expressed in terms of its vertices and directions.
 A polyhedron can equivalently be expressed as a finite intersection of closed halfspaces \cite[Theorem 19.1]{Roc70}, i.e.